dewball345/ryact/README.md

 This project was started by dewball345.

 Ryact is similar to react, with components and state.
-The main difference, however, is that Breact doesn't have a virtual dom; instead, each stateful element (element that uses setState) is assigned a unique id and is retrieved and changed(by dom-diffing) when necessary.
+The main difference, however, is that Ryact doesn't have a virtual dom; instead, each stateful element (element that uses setState) is assigned a unique id and is retrieved and changed(by dom-diffing) when necessary.
 There isn't much that I have added - just the bare minimum, for now.
 The source code is around 300 lines of code, including the pre-built hash router.
 You can find the tutorial at: https://dev.to/pixari/build-a-very-basic-spa-javascript-router-2k4p

 Ryact is powered by [rapydscript](https://github.com/atsepkov/RapydScript).